 St Louis Style Ribs being trimmed

-Hang the ribs in the smoker and smoke them until they reach 195-200F.
+• Hang the ribs in the smoker and smoke them until they reach an internal temperature of 195-200F.

-Remove the hooks from the ribs, brush the ribs with the BBQ sauce, and sear them meat-side down until the barbecue sauce is thick, tacky, and caramelized.
+• Remove the hooks from the ribs, brush them with the BBQ sauce, and sear them meat side down until the barbecue sauce is thick, tacky, and caramelized.

-Take the ribs off the grill, let them rest a few minutes, then cut along the bones to serve.
+• Take the ribs off the grill, let them rest for a few minutes, then cut along the bones using a cutting board to serve.

 • When using wood chunks or chips, don’t soak them first.